namanb02/python_ai-ml/README.md

-# python_ai-ml
+# Python AI/ML Projects
-This GitHub repo, "python_ai-ml", holds Python code for AI/ML.
-It covers data cleaning, ML model training for predictive tasks, and includes NLP projects.
-Ideal for learning and applying core AI/ML concepts.
+This repository is a collection of Python code examples and projects focused on Artificial Intelligence (AI) and Machine Learning (ML).
+It aims to provide practical implementations of various AI/ML concepts, from foundational data preparation to advanced predictive modeling and natural language processing.
+Currently features projects on Natural Language Processing and Predictive Modeling.